devangkulshreshtha/LinuxShell/README.md

-A shell implementation for linux operating system supporting fuctionalities as sophisticated as process pipelining and redirection.
+A shell implementation for linux operating system supporting fuctionalities as sophisticated as process pipelining and redirection